Skip to Content

 1. Easter Egg Hunt London

-Why not entertain the whole family this Easter Sunday in London with one of the most popular Easter activities – a London Easter egg hunt!
+Why not entertain the whole family this Easter Sunday in London with one of the most popular Easter activities – a London Easter egg hunt?

 Kids will receive a trail sheet to help with the mission and Easter bunny ears to wear.
 Vegan chocolate eggs are also available.

-Easter egg hunts in a range of National Trust locations around the country, including in London at Rainham Hall, can be booked for free for under-18s with a new membership.
-Don’t miss out on this amazing offer on London Easter activities!
+Easter egg hunts are held at a range of National Trust locations around the country, including in London at Rainham Hall.
+They can be booked for free for under-18s with a new membership.

 You’d be hard-pressed to find a more picturesque setting on a beautiful Spring day this Easter weekend in London.